abhiverse01/abhishek-shah-portfolio/README.md

 # abhishek-shah-portfolio
 The project's template code has been adapted from Bedimcode.
 So, thanks to them.
 Here's a link to their YouTube channel.
-Check It Out.
+Could you check It Out?
 [Bedimcode](https://www.youtube.com/@Bedimcode)
 ### Portfolio Website

 - Responsive Personal Portfolio Website HTML CSS & JavaScript.